View full title

 What This Means

-Kansas SB 499 introduces significant regulations aimed at protecting minors from compulsive technology use, addressing unauthorized digital likenesses, and ensuring transparency in chatbot interactions.
-Businesses operating in these areas will need to adapt their practices to comply with these new standards.
-The bill reflects a growing trend toward stricter oversight of technology's impact on vulnerable populations.
+Kansas SB 499 introduces significant regulations aimed at protecting minors from compulsive technology use through risk assessments, addressing unauthorized digital likenesses, and ensuring transparency in chatbot interactions.

 Key Provisions

-- Businesses must assess risks of compulsive use in minors.
+- Businesses must assess and mitigate risks of compulsive use by minors.

 - Establishes a private right of action for unauthorized digital likeness replication.